Serdar Berdimuhamedow: Personal life

 Berdimuhamedow is married and has four children.
 A classmate at the Russian Diplomatic Academy described him as even-tempered and unassuming.
 Instructors and other classmates reportedly described him as "modest, responsive, polite, and calm."

-Berdimuhamedow speaks Turkmen, Russian and English.
+Berdimuhamedow speaks Turkmen, Russian and, unlike his predecessors, English.

-On 30 May, 2022, Berdimuhamedow's mother, Ogulgerek Berdimuhamedowa, was awarded the title of Honored Carpet Weaver of Turkmenistan for her many years at the carpet factory in the city of Gökdepe.
-On 1–2 June 2022, he undertook his first foreign visit to Saudi Arabia, where he and his son performed Umrah.
+On 30 May 2022, Berdimuhamedow's mother, Ogulgerek Berdimuhamedowa, was awarded the title of Honored Carpet Weaver of Turkmenistan for her many years at the carpet factory in the city of Gökdepe.
+On 1–2 June 2022, Berdimuhamedow undertook his first foreign visit to Saudi Arabia, where he and his son performed Umrah.

-On January 21, 2023, President of Turkmenistan Serdar Berdimuhamedov signed the constitutional law "On the National Leader of the Turkmen people", which provided former head of State Gurbanguly Berdimuhamedow and his family members with legal immunity and a number of other benefits.
+On 21 January 2023, Serdar Berdimuhamedov signed the constitutional law "On the National Leader of the Turkmen people", which provided his father Gurbanguly Berdimuhamedow and his family members with legal immunity and a number of other benefits.